Mitchell Henry (American football)

-Charles Mitchell Henry (December 11, 1992 – June 30, 2017) was an American professional football tight end.
-He played college football at Western Kentucky.
+Charles Mitchell Henry (December 11, 1992 – June 30, 2017) was an American professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Western Kentucky Hilltoppers.
 Henry was signed by the Green Bay Packers as an undrafted free agent in 2015.
 He also played for the Denver Broncos and Baltimore Ravens.